wdouglascampbell/pyveracrypt/README.md

 pyveracrypt
 ===========

 Veracrypt volume parsing library based on pytruecrypt originally created by [Gareth Owen](https://github.com/drgowen/), University of Portsmouth, with additional features added by [Adam Swann](https://github.com/4144414d/).
+I, [Doug Campbell](https://github.com/wdouglascampbell), am forking this because I needed it to work with VeraCrypt and I needed it to work with mounted partition volumes.

+I have mostly focused on changes in the main pyveracrypt.py file and in changes to pw-check.py in the examples folder so that it does more what I want to do.
+Perhaps I will eventually work on some of these other examples and make sure they are updated but for now that is not the plan.
+All this to say that you will need to likely update those examples yourself if you need to use them. -- Doug Campbell Feb 10, 2021

 Library status:
 - Decrypts header (can dump raw decrypted header)